google/WebFundamentals/src/content/en/updates/2020/09/migrating-to-es-modules.md

 Even though ES modules had plenty of benefits that we would like to use, we remained in the non-standard `module.json` world.
 Reaping the benefits of ES modules meant that we had to significantly invest in cleaning up technical debt, performing a migration that could potentially break features and introduce regression bugs.

-At this point, it was not a question of "Do we want to use ES modules?", but a question of "How expensive is it to be able to use ES modules?".
+At this point, it was not a question of "Do we want to use ES modules?", but a question of **"How expensive is it to be able to use ES modules?"**.
 Here, we had to balance the risk of breaking our users with regressions, the cost of engineers spending (a large amount of) time migrating and the temporary worse state we would work in.

 That last point turned out to be very important.
 Even though we could in theory get to ES modules, during a migration we would end up with code that would have to take into account **both** `module.json` and ES modules.